News & Thinking

 Submissions on the proposals are due by 7 June 2022.
 These proposals will affect all businesses so it is vital to understand them and we encourage you to also take the opportunity to have your say.

-Please get in touch with us if you would like to know more or for assistance with making submissions.
+Please get in touch with our employment law team if you would like to know more or for assistance with making submissions.